sage-code/maj/case.md

 # use case

-Maj is an artificial langauge created for a virtual world that is utopic and does not exist.
-I will try to find out other good reasons to build Maj language.
+Maj is an artificial langauge created for an utopic virtual world.
 Maj is not a good language until we find an useful role for it.
-I hope my next arguments are sound and will entice you to learn this language and use it.
+I hope my next arguments are sound and will entice you to learn a thing or two about this language great language.

 ## facts: